akosbrachna/gps_tracker/README.md

 The project uses the codeigniter php framework ( https://www.codeigniter.com ) and runs on apache-php-mysql and it uses google map.
-I'm no sure about legal issues on google map but because this is a free project hopefully there's no problem with it.
 As far as i'm aware google map can not be used in commercial applications for free.
 This project can be used or modified freely.